What are the responsibilities of the different members of the Executive Committee?

 Information and Publicity Officer

-The IP Officer is responsible for the administration of the BALEAP jobs page and some public-facing aspects of BALEAP’s work, including the content of the website.
+The IP Officer is responsible for all public-facing aspects of BALEAP’s work, including the content of the website and maintaining links with other organizations.
 This role works in conjunction with the Web Officer (who facilitates the technical aspects of our web presence).

 Responsibilities include:

-- Reviewing the use and application of the BALEAP identity.
-Producing copies of BALEAP literature and ensuring that this is formatted to a high standard and produced/printed at an acceptable price.
+• Reviewing the use & application of the BALEAP identity.
+Produce copies of BALEAP literature and to ensure that this is formatted to a high standard and produced/printed at an acceptable price

-- Responding to any enquiries directed to <information@baleap.org>, liaising with other members of the Executive Committee or general membership as and when necessary.
+• Responding to any enquiries directed to <information@baleap.org>, liaising with other members of the Exec or general membership as and when necessary

 Research and Publications Officer

-The remit of the Research and Publications Officer position is to facilitate and promote research within BALEAP for the benefit of the BALEAP membership as a whole.
-This includes stimulating and extending the research base amongst BALEAP members through encouraging research-based practice, supporting members in conducting their own research, maintaining networks for collaboration and data collection, and supporting the publication and dissemination of findings.
+The remit of the Research and Publications Officer position is to facilitate, support and give recognition to research within BALEAP for the benefit of the BALEAP membership as a whole.
+The role aims to widen representation and showcase work from the UK and beyond.
+This involves facilitating members’ access to EAP research and scholarly activity and encouraging its application to practice and developing methods of supporting research within the BALEAP community.
+It includes stimulating and extending the research knowledge base amongst BALEAP members through initiatives that support members in conducting their own research, maintain networks for collaboration and data collection, and support the publication and dissemination of findings.

 Responsibilities include: